nathan-www/micro-php/README.md

-# teeny-php
+# micro-php
 A tiny, one-file PHP microframework.
-Teeny is a tiny framework made for simplicity and ease of use.
+Micro is a tiny framework made for simplicity and ease of use.
 It takes some basic principals from Slim and Laravel, but takes out the difficult installation and steep learning curve.<br><br>
 **Core features:**
 * Routing
 * Validation